 Advantages of collaborative robots

 Robot and Human Efficiency

-Work has been greatly simplified as collaborative robots usually share a common physical workplace with the human workers.
+Work has been greatly simplified, as collaborative robots usually share a common physical workplace with human workers.

 As a result, tasks are performed at a more incredible speed, and there has also been a significant reduction in production cost and time.